Quick Reference

 Discovery

-The early phase of a project where you clarify the problem, audience, context, constraints, and success measures before you commit to a solution or course outline.
+The early phase of a project where you clarify the problem, audience, context, constraints, and success measures before committing to a solution or course outline.

-Why it matters: Good discovery prevents “solution-first” projects and gives you a solid basis for design decisions.
+Why it matters: Good discovery prevents solution-first projects and gives you a stronger basis for design decisions.

 E